-- Fully compatible with the 802.11g standard to provide a wireless data rate of up to 108Mbps - Backwards compatible with the 802.11b standard to provide a wireless data rate of up to 11Mbps - WPA (Wi Fi Protected Access) authorizes and identifies users based on a secret key that changes automatically at a regular interval, for example: - TKIP (Temporal Key Integrity Protocol), in conjunction with a RADIUS server, changes the temporal key every 10,000 packets, ensuring greater security - Pre Shared Key mode means that the home user, without a RADIUS server, will obtain a new security key every time the he or she connects to the network, vastly improving the safety of communications on the network - 802.1x Authentication in conjunction with the RADIUS server verifies the identity of would be clients - Utilizes OFDM technology (Orthogonal Frequency Division Multiplexing) - User-friendly configuration and diagnostic utilities - Operates in the 2.4GHz frequency range - Connects multiple computers to a Broadband (Cable or DSL) modem to share the Internet connection - Advanced Firewall features - Supports NAT with VPN pass-through, providing added security - MAC Filtering - IP Filtering - URL Filtering - Domain Blocking - Scheduling - DHCP server enables all networked computers to automatically receive IP addresses - Web-based interface for Managing and Configuring - Access Control to manage users on the network - Supports special applications that require multiple connections - Equipped with 4 10/100 Ethernet ports, 1 WAN port, Auto MDI/MDIX
+- Fully compatible with the 802.11g standard to provide a wireless data rate of up to 54Mbps. - Backwards compatible with the 802.11b standard to provide a wireless data rate of up to 11Mbps. - WPA (Wi Fi Protected Access) authorizes and identifies users based on a secret key that changes automatically at a regular interval, for example: - TKIP (Temporal Key Integrity Protocol), in conjunction with a RADIUS server, changes the temporal key every 10,000 packets, ensuring greater security. - Pre Shared Key mode means that the home user, without a RADIUS server, can connect securely via a pre-shared key, vastly improving the safety of communications on the network. - 802.1x Authentication in conjunction with the RADIUS server verifies the identity of would be clients. - Utilizes OFDM technology (Orthogonal Frequency Division Multiplexing). - User-friendly configuration and diagnostic utilities. - Operates in the 2.4GHz frequency range. - Connects multiple computers to a Broadband (Cable or DSL) modem to share the Internet connection. - Advanced Firewall features - Supports NAT with VPN pass-through, providing added security - MAC Filtering - IP Filtering - URL Filtering - Domain Blocking - Scheduling - DHCP server enables all networked computers to automatically receive IP addresses. - Web-based interface for Managing and Configuring. - Access Control to manage users on the network. - Supports special applications that require multiple connections. - Equipped with 4 10/100 Ethernet ports, 1 WAN port, Auto MDI/MDIX.